g-ford/cradle/readme.markdown

 easier.

-All you should have to do is to rename your repository on GitHub to be `username.github.com`.
-Since everything is on the `gh-pages` branch, you should be able to see your new site at <http://username.github.com>.
+All you should have to do is to rename your repository on GitHub to be `username.github.io`.
+Since this is a Jekyll project, you should be able to see your new site at <http://username.github.io>.

 ## Licensing